-Gross profit was \$39.8 million \$59.4 million for the six nine months ended June 30, 2023 September 30, 2023 as compared to \$35.2 million \$54.4 million for the six nine months ended June 30, 2022 September 30, 2022.
-The increase in gross profit of \$4.6 million \$5.0 million, or 13.1% 9.2%, was primarily driven by pricing increases taken in 2022 and 2023, partially offset by lower volumes, and slightly higher manufacturing costs as a result of inflationary pressures and labor rates, rates, and higher inventory losses primarily related to the exiting of legacy warehouses and the brand-refresh rollout.
+Gross profit was \$59.4 million for the nine months ended September 30, 2023 as compared to \$54.4 million for the nine months ended September 30, 2022.
+The increase in gross profit of \$5.0 million, or 9.2%, was primarily driven by pricing increases taken in 2022 and 2023, partially offset by

-Gross margin for the six nine months ended June 30, 2023 September 30, 2023 improved to 46.5% 46.2% from 42.1% 42.5% in the prior-year period.
-The improvement was primarily due to pricing increases taken in 2022 and 2023, partially offset by slightly higher manufacturing costs as a result of inflationary pressures and labor rates. rates and higher inventory losses primarily related to the exiting of legacy warehouses and the brand-refresh rollout.
+Gross margin for the nine months ended September 30, 2023 improved to 46.2% from 42.5% in the prior-year period.
+The improvement was primarily due to pricing increases taken in 2022 and 2023, partially offset by slightly higher manufacturing costs as a result of inflationary pressures and labor rates and higher inventory losses primarily related to the exiting of legacy warehouses and the brand-refresh rollout.